1979 Khuzestan insurgency

-The 1979 Khuzestan uprising was one of the nationwide uprisings in Iran, which erupted in the aftermath of the Iranian Revolution.
+The 1979 Khuzestan uprising was one of the nationwide uprisings in Iran which erupted in the aftermath of the Iranian revolution.
 The unrest was fed by Arab demands for autonomy.
 The uprising was effectively quelled by Iranian security forces, resulting in more than a hundred people on both sides killed.

 Background

-The Arabs of Iran are largely concentrated in the province of Khuzistan and number between half a million to 2 million.
-In Khuzestan, Arabs have formed the dominant ethnic group in Shadegan, Hoveyzeh and Susangerd, a majority in Mahshahr, Khorramshahr, Abadan and Ahvaz.
+The Arabs of Iran are largely concentrated in the province of Khuzestan and number between half a million and 2 million.
+In Khuzestan, Arabs have historically formed the dominant ethnic group in Shadegan, Hoveyzeh and Susangerd, and a majority in Mahshahr, Khorramshahr, Abadan and Ahvaz.

-Inside Iran, the communal relationship between the majority of Persians and ethnic minorities seems to have changed when the Islamic Republic was formed in 1979.
-In part, this was a result of the Persian community’s identification with the Islamic Republic, although some Arabs do identify with the Islamic republic as well.
+The relationship between Iran's majority Persians and ethnic minorities changed when the Islamic Republic was formed in 1979.
+In part, this was a result of the Persian community's identification with the Islamic Republic, although some Arabs do identify with the Islamic republic as well.

 In 1978, Khuzestani Arab oil workers went on strike, cutting the supply of oil to Tehran.
-This led to a reduction in income, which contributed to the Shah's downfall and Islamic revolution of 1979.
+This led to a reduction in income which contributed to the Shah's downfall and the Iranian Revolution.
 Iranian clerics then encouraged hostility between Persians and Arabs.

 Events

-Following the events of the Iranian revolution, Marxist guerrillas and federalist parties revolted in some regions comprising Khuzestan, Kurdistan and Gonbad-e Qabus, which resulted in fighting between various rebel groups and revolutionary forces.
-The largest rebellion by the Kurds unfolded in the West (Iranian Kurdistan), though the Pasdaran were also confronted by Arabs, Turkomans and Baluchs.
-These revolts began in April 1979 and lasted between several months to over a year, depending on the region.
-In the early days of the communal conflict, the regime relied on volunteers from the Persian and Azeri communities to confront Kurdish, Baluchi, and Turkoman rebellions.
+Following the aftermath of the Iranian revolution, Marxist guerrillas and federalist parties revolted in the regions of Khuzestan, Kurdistan and Gonbad-e Qabus, which resulted in fighting between various rebel groups and the forces loyal to the nascent revolutionary government.
+The largest rebellion by the Kurds unfolded in the West (Iranian Kurdistan), though the Revolutionary Guard (IRGC) was also confronted by Arabs, Turkomans and Baluchs.
+These revolts began in April 1979 and lasted between several months and over a year, depending on the region.
+In the early days of the communal conflict, the regime relied on volunteers from the Persian and Azeri communities to confront Kurdish, Baluchi and Turkoman rebellions.

-Due to the economic and political marginalization of Khuzestani Arabs by the Persian-dominated government, the uprising began when armed Sunni Arabs rebelled in late April and into May 1979.
-Other Arabs of Khuzestan began protests against discrimination, which prompted the regime to send Pasdaran units to assist already deployed navy and air force personnel (in Khorramshahr) in quelling the violence.
+Khuzestani Arabs suffered economic and political marginalization by the Persian-dominated government.
+The uprising began when armed Sunni Arabs rebelled in late April and into May 1979.
+Other Arabs in Khuzestan began protests against discrimination, which prompted the regime to send IRGC units to assist the already deployed navy and air force personnel (in Khorramshahr) in quelling the violence.
 Since rebellion broke out in Abadan, the Sepah was active in the arrests of Arabs and the confiscation of weapons.
 On May 29, an Arab protest in Khorramshahr was violently suppressed by the Revolutionary Guards.
-After 100 died in days of street fight, Iran declared a state of emergency in Khuzestan on May 31.
+After 100 died in street fighting, Iran declared a state of emergency in Khuzestan on May 31.

-According to EIR News Service issue from December 1979, while "half of Iran" was in rebellion, the situation in Khuzestan province had already calmed down, even though Arab and Bakhtiari tribes were reportedly at odds with Khomeini's regime.
+According to an EIR News Service issue from December 1979, while "half of Iran" was in rebellion, the situation in Khuzestan province had already calmed down, even though Arab and Bakhtiari tribes were reportedly at odds with Khomeini's regime.
 Although some Khuzestani Arabs initially aligned with the new revolutionary government in Tehran, they soon realized that the Islamic Republic under Ruhollah Khomenei intended to enforce the same policies of economic, political, and social marginalization as the previous regime of the Shah.